Pocket Network (POKT) Price Tops $0.18

-Pocket Network (POKT) traded 5.4% lower against the dollar during the 1-day period ending at 10:00 AM ET on April 21st.
-Pocket Network has a market capitalization of $179.77 million and $2.52 million worth of Pocket Network was traded on exchanges in the last day.
-One Pocket Network token can now be purchased for about $0.18 or 0.00000272 BTC on major cryptocurrency exchanges.
-In the last seven days, Pocket Network has traded 11.1% higher against the dollar.
+Pocket Network (POKT) traded 2% lower against the dollar during the 24 hour period ending at 13:00 PM Eastern on April 23rd.
+One Pocket Network token can currently be purchased for about $0.18 or 0.00000269 BTC on exchanges.
+Over the last week, Pocket Network has traded up 11.4% against the dollar.
+Pocket Network has a total market capitalization of $183.11 million and $1.43 million worth of Pocket Network was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.